 The process to schedule a burial at Arlington National Cemetery can be complex and we handle each family's request individually with the utmost care and professionalism.
-Each request is unique and the length of time it takes for scheduling is typically several weeks to several months and depends on many factors, including the family's ability to provide all documents to verify eligibility, any special requests, requests for full military honors (which can take take longer to schedule than standard military honors because of additional military resources such as escorts and the caisson), requests for one of the chapels located on Joint Base Myer-Henderson Hall, etc.
+Each request is unique and the length of time it takes for scheduling is typically several weeks to several months and depends on many factors, including the family's ability to provide all documents to verify eligibility, any special requests, requests for military funeral honors with escort (which can take longer to schedule than military funeral honors because of additional military resources such as escorts and the caisson), request for the chapel located on Joint Base Myer-Henderson Hall, etc.

 We receive approximately 75 calls a day from funeral directors and families requesting a service at Arlington.
 Before a service can be scheduled, all documentation needs to be submitted and reviewed by Arlington staff to establish and confirm eligibility.

 DD214 or equivalent service documentation showing honorable discharge and active duty service (Mandatory for a veteran; second interment of spouse does not require this if ANC can verify the veteran's eligibility from historic archived records)

 Cremation certificate if applicable

 Succession documents for the Person Authorized to Direct Disposition (PADD) to act on behalf of the Primary Next of Kin (PNOK).

 Other additional documents will be required for signature before the service can take place.

 Arlington National Cemetery schedules services based on available cemetery and military resources.
 On average, Arlington National Cemetery conducts between 27 and 30 funeral services each week day, eight of which are services with military funeral honors with escort.
 There are up to six committal services an hour, five times a day.
 Saturday services are also available for placements and services for cremated remains that do not require military honors or military chaplain support.
 On average, the cemetery conducts between 6 and 8 services on Saturdays.